vonkonow/3DPCBoy/README.md

 # 3DPCBoy - Build your own handheld gaming platform

-This is the github repository containong the 3D models for the 3DPCBoy project: https://vonkonow.com/wordpress/2020/01/3dpcboy-build-your-own-handheld-gaming-platform/
+This is the github repository containing the 3D models for the 3DPCBoy project: https://vonkonow.com/wordpress/2020/01/3dpcboy-build-your-own-handheld-gaming-platform/

 Description: